 Stars re-sign Mattias Janmark after unusual knee injury

-Stars re-sign Mattias Janmark after unusual knee injury Stars sign Mattias Janmark to $700,000 deal after he missed season because of rare knee injury Check out this story on USATODAY.com: http://usat.ly/2qbMNGv FRISCO, Texas - The Dallas Stars have signed forward Mattias Janmark to a $700,000 contract for next season after he missed this season because of an unusual knee injury.
-General manager Jim Nill said Thursday the team missed Janmark "as much as anyone last season" and looks forward to having him in training camp for the 2017-18 season.
+The Dallas Stars have signed forward Mattias Janmark to a $700,000 contract for next season after he missed this season because of an unusual knee injury.

 Add your comments below